How Well Do You Know the First Christmas?

 Third has to do with the time of year the events actually occurred which we’ll get to later—let’s just say that in order for them to get to Bethlehem, Mary & Joseph had to pass through Jerusalem (Bethlehem is about 5 miles South of Jerusalem whereas Nazareth is considerably north of Jerusalem)—Jerusalem was the center of political and religious life in Israel so pilgrims of all sorts were on the roads to Jerusalem all the time.

 Fourth, most people traveled in family groups or with friends whenever possible.
 You see evidence of Joseph & Mary doing this just a few verses later (Luke 2:41-44) when Jesus was 12 years old.
-Jesus stayed behind in
+Jesus stayed behind in Jerusalem when J & M left for home.
+They were traveling in such a large group, they couldn’t see Jesus and assumed He was running around with someone else.

 3. When was the baby born?